shautvast/crudlang/README.md

 - there is a strict calling hierarchy.
 A service can not call a controller.
 It can only go 'down'.
 - Services can not call other services, because that is the recipe for spaghetti.
 Refactor your logic, abstract and put lower level code in utilities.
 - Utilities are allowed to call other utilities.
 OMG, spaghetti after all!
 TBD
+- Automatic memory management using an arena per call

 - It is an interpreter written in rust.
 OMG!
 - And it has everything I like in other languages